romantorv/serko-login-sample/README.md

 # Serko's sample login screen

-This is the app architecture that present the preparation when we start a project.
-This information will help all developers understand the overall concept and start building a highly scalable product.
+This is the app architecture that presents the preparation once we start a project.
+This information will help developers understand the overall concept and start building a highly scalable product.

 ## Index